2017 Municipal Election

 Beaver County will be holding a Municipal Election on Monday, October 16, 2017.

 Residents will elect five division Councillors to form Council.
 A Reeve is appointed annually by the elected Council.
+Click here for the official results of Nomination Day.

 This is your opportunity to get involved and vote.

 As the election approaches, watch the Beaver County Chronicle and visit this website for more information on how you can get involved and make a difference.
+View the

 FREQUENTLY ASKED QUESTIONS